kindlyops/deleterious/README.md

 ## Example of deleting S3 buckets

+To list orphaned buckets, you can run

+    deleterious orphaned --resource "AWS::S3::Bucket"

+To distill the output into only the bucket names, you can use jq

+    deleterious orphaned --resource "AWS::S3::Bucket" | jq -r '.[].Name'

 Once deleterious gives you a list of things to delete, and you have manually confirmed they are ok to delete, you can make a little loop to delete the objects.
 Here is an example with S3 buckets